brycie-boy/The_Cosmos/In The Buddha’s Words Chapter V. THE WAY TO A FORTUNATE REBIRTH.md

 - Highlight(pink) - Location 2735
 The practice of meditation is not only the heart of the path to liberation but a source of merit in its own right.
 Wholesome meditation practices, even those that do not directly lead to insight, help to purify the grosser levels of mental defilement and uncover deeper dimensions of the mind’s potential purity and radiance.

+- Highlight(pink) - Location 3156
+The Four Divine Abodes

 - Highlight(pink) - Location 2738
 Text V,5(1) declares that the type of meditation that is most fruitful for the production of mundane merit is the development of loving-kindness (mettābhāvanā).
 The practice of loving-kindness, however, is only one among a set of four meditations called the “divine abodes” (brahmavih̄ra) or “immeasurable states” (appamaññ̄): the development of loving-kindness, compassion, altruistic joy, and equanimity, which are to be extended boundlessly to all sentient beings.

+- Highlight(pink) - Location 3114
+“Monks, whatever grounds there are for making merit productive of a future birth, all these do not equal a sixteenth part of the liberation of mind by loving-kindness.
+(The Development of Loving-Kindness location 3143, It 27; 19–21)

 - Highlight(pink) - Location 2741
 loving-kindness (mett̄) is the wish for the welfare and happiness of all beings;

+- Highlight(pink) - Location 3171
+loving-kindness
+(The Four Devine Abodes location 3156, MN 99: Subha Sutta; II 206–8)

 - Highlight(pink) - Location 2742
 compassion (karuṇā), the feeling of empathy for all those afflicted with suffering;

+- Highlight(pink) - Location 3177
+compassion
+(The Four Devine Abodes location 3156, MN 99: Subha Sutta; II 206–8)

 - Highlight(pink) - Location 2742
 altruistic joy (muditā), the feeling of happiness at the success and good fortune of others;

+- Highlight(pink) - Location 3177
+altruistic joy
+(The Four Devine Abodes location 3156, MN 99: Subha Sutta; II 206–8)

 - Highlight(pink) - Location 2743
 equanimity (upekkh̄), a balanced reaction to joy and misery, which protects one from emotional agitation.

+- Highlight(pink) - Location 3178
+equanimity
+(The Four Devine Abodes location 3156, MN 99: Subha Sutta; II 206–8)

 - Highlight(pink) - Location 2744
 These meditations are said to be the means to rebirth in the brahma world;